lambdacms/lambdacms/README.md

 # Setting up a site with LambdaCms

-This section guides you through the steps of setting up a site with LambdaCms.
+This section walk through the steps of setting up a site with LambdaCms.

 ### Prerequisites

 You need to be reasonably acquinted with Haskell in order to follow along with this guide.
-To learn basic Haskell skill we recommend Brent Yorgey's excellent
+To learn basic Haskell skills we recommend Brent Yorgey's excellent
 [Introduction to Haskell](http://www.seas.upenn.edu/~cis194/spring13)
 course.